-Black girls are seen as less innocent as early as age 5.
+Black girls are seen as less innocent

 Source: Girlhood Interrupted: The erasure of Black Girls’ Childhood.
 Rebecca Epstein Jamilia J Blake Thalia Gonzalez Georgetown Law Center on Poverty and Inequality.